Ataago/File-Type-Identification/README.md

 ## Output

-The output for each filename given as an input can be found in the main programs `/src/fileTypeIdentification/FileTypeIdentification.java` console output.
+The output for the program is written on a text file `output.txt` in the main directory.
 Given below is a sample output.

+> **output.txt**

 ```
       ______________________________________________________________________________________________________________